MezuEko/preferred-releases/README.md

---- If you only want the subtitles(some entries OUTDATED) there is a compilation of all subs you can on:
+--- If you only want the subtitles(some entries OUTDATED) there is a compilation of all subs you can find on:

    [here](https://nyaa.si/view/1142031)